caseymcc/UE4CMake/README.md

 }
 ```

 The CMakeTarget will then create a directory in your Modules source directory under `Source/Thirdparty/generated/{LibName}`.
 It will generate a CMakeLists.txt file that will link to cmake libraries directory and will call cmake to generate the build files under `build` in the same `generated/{LibName}` directory.
 Once the cmake generation is complete it will then use cmake to build the lib and will fetch the libs includes and addtional libraries from its target name and then automatically add that to the `ModuleRules` with `PublicIncludePaths` and `PublicAdditionalLibraries`.
+It will also add the cmake target's source/CMakeLists files to `ModuleRules.ExternalDependencies` so that changes to the cmake target will outdate the UE4 project which will force a build of the cmake target.

 There is support to get the binary locations of the lib but is not currently setup.
-Also right now it will only work with MSVC but could be fixed to work with any cmake supported generator.

 ## Example
 [FastNoise2](https://github.com/caseymcc/UE4_FastNoise2)